neurotechcenter/VERA/README.md

 VERA was specifically built to solve this problem.
 The framework allows other tools to be integrated into existing pipelines without changing the localization pipeline.

-VERA was specifically built to solve this problem.
-The framework allows other tools to be integrated into existing pipelines without changing the localization pipeline.

 # Quick Guide
 ## Installation & Startup
 VERA can be used by any MatLab distribution later than Matlab 2016b.
 Download the repository into an empty directory and run *startup_VERA.m*